swift-conductor/conductor-docs/docs/configuration/workflowdef.md

 ## Workflow notifications

 Conductor can be configured to publish notifications to external systems upon completion/termination of workflows.
-See [extending conductor](/extend.html) for details.
+See [extending conductor](../extend.md) for details.

+## TODO - Add Includ Netflix Specific footnote